Super Bowl Ads Roundups And Top Picks To Watch For The Time-Crunched

 Nay, the advertising culture is so well-developed around the NFL's watched-by-millions finale that brands pay big bucks to premiere their ads, and viewers tune in hoping to see some masterful creations that they can bring to the water cooler the next morning ('cause that's still a thing in 2019, right?).

 But let's face it, we Canadians still get short shrift when it comes to being treated to the best Super Bowl ads from the U.S. Local broadcasters don't air them, or they air a select few repeatedly.
 How is one supposed to dazzle Marty and Susan over a cone of water with those offerings?!
+And who has time to search for each of the ads?

 Worry not, gentle friends, we've got you covered.
-We're rounding up some of the best Super Bowl 2019 ad compilations and highlight the best moments from the most-talked about ads that aired Sunday.
-We'll be updating as the night goes on so you've got all the fresh info.
+We're rounding up some of the best Super Bowl 2019 ad compilations and top picks that highlight the best moments from the most-talked about ads that aired Sunday.
+We'll be updating so you've got all the fresh info.
 Your colleagues will be so impressed.

 Watch above: The Best Super Bowl Ads According To Time's Randomly Appointed Categories